datasektionen/sso/README.md

 then cookies must be sent, but from some local testing it seems they're not since the user was (indirectly) redirected from KTH.
 Therefore they're set to `Lax`.

+## Database schema

+The schema is defined by the migrations in `./pkg/database/migrations/`.
+A new one can be created using `go run ./cmd/manage goose create $NAME sql`.